gruntjs/grunt-contrib-jshint/README.md

 Type: `String`
 Default: `null`

 Specify a filepath  to output the results of a reporter.
 If `reporterOutput` is specified then all output will be written to the given filepath instead of printed to stdout.

+#### reporterOutputRelative

+Type: `Boolean`
+Default: `true`

+Results of a reporter will use a relative filepath to `reporterOutput`.
+If set to `false` then filepaths will appear relative to the current folder.
+Unless `reporterOutput` is not set this option will not have any effect.

 ### Usage examples